mcarbonell/trivia-master/README.md

 - **Score Tracking**: Keep track of your correct and incorrect answers.
 - **Adaptive Difficulty**: The AI attempts to adjust question difficulty based on your recent performance on a topic.
 - **Internationalization (i18n)**: Supports English and Spanish, with language selection impacting UI text and AI-generated content.
+- **User Profiles & Stats**: Registered users can view their game history, overall accuracy, and performance by category.
+- **Offline Play**: Categories and their questions are cached locally, allowing you to play without an internet connection once a category has been played once.
 - **Responsive Design**: Enjoy the game on various screen sizes.
 - **Admin Panel**:
     - Secure admin area accessible via Firebase Authentication (email/password).
     - Dashboard for quick navigation within the admin panel.
+    - **User Management**: View all registered users and assign 'admin' or 'user' roles.
     - **Category Management**: Full CRUD (Create, Read, Update, Delete) capabilities for trivia categories, including defining names, icons, AI prompt instructions, and difficulty-specific guidelines.
 View counts of predefined questions per difficulty for each category.
     - **Question Management**: View a paginated list of all predefined questions.
 Filter questions by category and difficulty.
-Edit existing questions (all bilingual content, difficulty, correct answer).
+Edit existing questions, including a semi-automated tool to search for and assign artwork images from Wikimedia Commons.
 Delete unwanted predefined questions.
+    - **Report & Suggestion Management**: Review and act on user-submitted question reports and general feedback.

 ## 🛠️ Tech Stack